iradha/verbose/README.md

 # verbose
 This repo is for new learner.

-This repo explains use of GitHub to everyone.
+This repo explains use of the GitHub to everyone.